The Corporate Governance Review: France

 Equality of voting rights

-- shares that are fully paid up and that have been registered in the name of the same shareholder for at least two years are automatically granted double voting rights, unless the articles of association provide otherwise following a shareholder decision.
+- shares that are fully paid up and that have been registered in the name of the same shareholder for at least two years are automatically granted double voting rights, unless the articles of association provide otherwise following a decision by shareholders.
 It appears that a large number of companies have opted out and maintained the one share, one vote principle, in accordance with proxy advisers' recommendations;

 - the voting rights attached to preference shares can be suspended or cancelled;

-- the Action Plan provides that unlisted companies are able to issue preference shares with multiple voting rights.
+- unlisted companies are able to issue preference shares with multiple voting rights.

 Powers of shareholders to influence the board